 Same-Day Colored Contacts: What to Actually Expect When You Walk Into a Store

-When you walk into a store for same-day colored contacts, expect to show a valid prescription, choose from available colors and brands, and complete a brief fitting or consultation.
-Most stores carry non-corrective and corrective options.
+When you walk into a store for same-day colored contacts, expect to show a valid prescription, choose from available colors and graphic designs.
 The full visit typically takes 30 to 60 minutes, and you can leave wearing your new lenses that day.

 Why You Need a Prescription Before You Buy Any Colored Contacts